ROZALIYA0206/whitepaper/README.md

 #### No Miners

-Due to consensus lying in the validators (nodes) with no mining required, scalibility concerns subside as transactions are not reliant on resource intensive confirmations.
+Due to consensus lying in the validators (nodes) with no mining required, scalability concerns subside as transactions are not reliant on resource intensive confirmations.

 ### Governance Model